pfaciana/wp-helpers/src/Autoload/README.md

 ## Directory

 This finds and loads PHP files in your code automatically.
 It can either `require` files or initialize singletons that have a `get_instance()` method.
+It supports both directory paths and glob patterns for flexible file matching.

 ### Usage

 It accepts a `$config` array.
 That `$config` array is an associative array with the base directory to search as the key, with the value as another associative array of namespaces as the keys and the an array of relative directories as the values.

-If the namespace key is either empty or an integer, then the array of values are directories where the files will be `require`d , otherwise, the files with classes in them will be initialized as singletons with the `get_instance()` method.
+If the namespace key is either empty or an integer, then the array of values are directories or glob patterns where the files will be `require`d , otherwise, the files with classes in them will be initialized as singletons with the `get_instance()` method.
 If a file does not have a `public` `get_instance()` method, it will be skipped.

 #### Example